JimmyCerone/ideaBank/03062021 - The nature of invention has changed in the digital era.md

 ## Reflection
 - I'm not sure I'm right here.
 I remember being in #Chemistry class in #College and thinking about how much low hanging fruit there was.
-I imagine that was because there was a whole new intellectual paradigm going on that gave lots of fresh ideas (ironically from [[Genghis Khan and the Making of the Modern World]], not the West).
+I imagine that was because there was a whole new intellectual paradigm going on that gave lots of fresh ideas (ironically from [[Genghis Khan and the Making of the Modern World by Jack Weatherford]], not the West).
 - I've wondered about this for a long time because there seem to be less paradigm shifts these days.
 This is probably in part because I'm always on #ProductHunt which is not where all the newest things happen.
 It's more about incremental #Innovation than paradigm changes.